fiberflow-dev/fibery-tweaks/CONTRIBUTING.md

 - Always check if elements exist before manipulating them
 - Use event listeners for dynamic content
+- Access parameters through the script attributes
 - Clean up after your tweak if needed

+## Schema Validation

+Your `tweak.json` file is validated against our JSON schema.
+The schema enforces:

+- UUID format for all IDs
+- Required fields presence
+- Correct parameter definition structure
+- Valid parameter types and properties

 ## Need Help?

 - Check existing tweaks for examples and patterns
+- Review the `tweak-schema.json` file for the complete specification
 - Open an issue for questions or discussion
 - Write me a private message in the [Fibery Community](https://community.fibery.io/u/derbenoo)